 2. Operational considerations

 Walk-behind floor scrubbers require the operator to walk and maneuver the machine, which can cause physical strain when used for long periods of time.
 Ride-on floor scrubbers offer sit-down operation, reducing operator fatigue and allowing for more comfortable long-term cleaning.
-Walk-behind floor scrubbers are simpler to operate, and operators only need to be trained for a few hours before they can start working.
-Ride-on floor scrubbers usually require familiarization with driving operations and require more training time.

 Walk-behind floor scrubbers are typically less expensive than ride-on floor scrubbers, and suitable for businesses with budget constraints.
 Ride-on floor scrubbers have a higher upfront cost, but for larger plants where downtime and personnel costs are high, the improved cleaning speed and operator comfort can make the investment in a ride-on floor scrubber worthwhile and more cost-effective.